-You can purchase Jo Alexander furniture through our website, by phone or by visiting one of our Exhibitions that take place throughout the year (April to end of August).
+You can purchase Jo Alexander furniture through our website, by phone or by visiting one of our Pop up Shops (these generally take place between April to the end of August).

 Alternatively you could visit our Show Barn near Cambridge (Knapwell Wood Farm, High Street, Knapwell, Cambs, CB23 4NS) to view our full range of furniture and accessories.
 Please call us on 01954 267857 to give us one hours notice of your visit.
 Thank you.

 Teak is a close grained hardwood with a high natural oil content.
 This makes it hard wearing, highly resistant to rotting and almost impervious to the effects of sun, rain, frost or snow.
 These characteristics combine to make it the ideal timber for all outdoor furniture.
 Other hardwoods are often used for outdoor furniture, but they do not perform to the high standards of teak.